linroger/FinanceCompendium/VII. Corporate Finance/Strategy and Events/PPHA Applied Financial Management/PracticalGuide master Full.md

 payments, and subtract the basis swap spread from the fixed payments (remembering to convert the spread from quarterly A/360 to semi 30/360 basis).
 This is the bottom set of cash flows on the right of Figure 18.
 We have converted the original swap on the left of Figure 18 into two swaps on the right of Figure 18: a basis swap plus an Is swap (fixed payments versus floating fed funds) on the right of Figure 18.

 Now, consider the basis swap.
 It is PV zero so for valuation purposes we can disregard it.
 For any changes in curves (libor or Is) the spread will change so that the basis swap remains at PV zero.
 In Figure 19 we have removed the basis swap, leaving only the fixed versus fed funds payments.
-Now we can use the trick of adding offsetting  $100 final payments, shown in the left panel of Figure 19.
-Because the floating payments are set from and discounted by the OIS curve, the floating payments will once again discount back to$ 100, as shown on the right of Figure 19.
+Now we can use the trick of adding offsetting  \$100 final payments, shown in the left panel of Figure 19.
+Because the floating payments are set from and discounted by the OIS curve, the floating payments will once again discount back to\$ 100, as shown on the right of Figure 19.

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-02/343eeafd-8f92-4a5e-b38a-6e5751b5c936/14bcd849a6076c1036a553d39daf9998ed18f960696f3c47802123e3c8fc4626.jpg)
 Figure 19: Swap as Is Bond with Spread